Welcome Wagon (Veronica Mars): Reception

 In its original broadcast, "Welcome Wagon" received 3.36 million viewers, ranking 82nd of 91 in the weekly rankings.
 This was an increase from both "Normal Is the Watchword", the second-season premiere, which received 3.29 million viewers and the second-season finale, "Not Pictured", which garnered 2.42 million viewers.

 The episode received mixed to positive reviews.
 Eric Goldman of IGN gave the episode an 8 out of 10, indicating that it was "great."
 He wrote that although "Welcome Wagon" was designed to appeal to new viewers, that it was still a good episode. "'Welcome Wagon', written by Thomas, proves the show is as clever and witty as ever. […] The more exposition-heavy aspects of the premiere mean the episode isn't a true standout for the series, but that's understandable, given what it's trying to accomplish."
 He went on to state that the episode featured more "lighthearted" content before what he predicted would be a return to more dramatic elements.
 Price Peterson, writing for TV.com, gave a positive review, stating, "Great first episode back…There was a lot to accomplish in setting up the new environment and characters, but it still felt really organic to the series as a whole."
 While criticizing the fact that the rape victims experienced a backlash against them, he enjoyed the characterization of Piz.

 Rowan Kaiser, of The A.V.
 Club, gave a mixed review of the episode, commenting on the show's increasing focus on rape.
-He wrote that "There are things that I appreciate about the focus on rape. […] It's fairly rare for a show to treat rape from the victim's perspective."
-However, he went on to state that he had "pretty significant issues" with the subject matter as well.
-He also disapproved of the killer's choice of victims, setting, and new characters, especially Piz.
+She wrote that "There are things that I appreciate about the focus on rape. […] It's fairly rare for a show to treat rape from the victim's perspective."
+However, she went on to state that she had "pretty significant issues" with the subject matter as well.
+She also disapproved of the killer's choice of victims, setting, and new characters, especially Piz.
 Television Without Pity gave the episode a "B".
 Reviewer Alan Sepinwall was fairly positive towards the episode.
 He was mixed towards the inclusion of the Kendall-Keith-Cormac storyline in the premiere, but he also praised the new cast members: "Piz and Parker both add new colors to the gang, though it's hard to say what Parker will be like post-rape."
 He eventually called the episode a "pretty good start".